C

 - Go to Projects > Run for the Boot to Qt version you want to customize.

-- Under Deployment, click on Add Deploy Step, and select Change default application.
+- Under Deployment, select Add Deploy Step > Change default application.

 - Re-deploy your project.
-In Edit mode, right-click on the project and select Deploy, or click (Run).
+In Edit mode, select and hold (or right-click) the project and select Deploy, or select (Run).

 Your application will now be launched on the next device reboot.